sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2019-12-18-christmas-reunions.md

 Having lived in Shanghai for ten years, my family has visited me countless times.
 Each time they visit us, I always try my best to provide them with new experiences.

-With three birthday celebrations in a row – my sister’s, my husband’s and my daughter’s –December is a fun party month for my whole family.
+With three birthday celebrations in a row – my sister’s, my husband’s and my daughter’s – December is a fun party month for my whole family.
 Adding Christmas into the mix, we always have a reason to celebrate.

 Last Christmas, my family from Singapore visited us again in Shanghai.
 It was a party of six that included my sister’s family, my aunt and my mother.
 Everyone stayed at our house, so you can imagine the ruckus we caused!